-• 14 years old - Permitted to take a Traffic Law and Substance Abuse Education (TLSAE) course in preparation for applying for a Learner's Permit.

-- 15 years old Eligible to apply for a Learner's Permit after successfully passing a written exam and completing TLSAE course.
+- 14 years old Permitted to take a Traffic Law and Substance Abuse Education (TLSAE) course in preparation for applying for a Learner's Permit. - 15 years old Eligible to apply for a Learner's Permit after successfully passing a written exam and completing TLSAE course.
 Supervised driving restricted to daylight hours for the first three months and only until 10 p.m., thereafter.
 Must be accompanied by a licensed front seat passenger over the age of 21 at all times.
-Must keep their learners permit free of points for 12 consecutive months before applying for a full driver's license. - 16 years old Must hold permit for 12 months and log 50 hours of practice driving, 10 of which must be at night to apply for a full driver's license (Operators License-Class E).
-Driving allowed between 6 a.m. and 11 p.m.
-All other times must be accompanied by a licensed driver at least 21 years old occupying the front passenger seat, or be traveling to or from work. - 17 years old Driving allowed between 5 a.m. and 1 a.m., or traveling to or from work.
-All other times must be accompanied by a licensed driver at least 21 years old occupying the front passenger seat.
+Must keep their learners permit free of points for 12 consecutive months before applying for a full driver's license. - 16 years old Must pass a vision and hearing test, hold a permit for 12 months, and log 50 hours of practice driving.
+10 of those hours must be at night to apply for a full driver's license (Operators License-Class E).
+Driving is allowed between 6 a.m. and 11 p.m.
+All other times must be accompanied by a licensed driver at least 21 years old occupying the front passenger seat, or you must be traveling to or from work. - 17 years old Driving alone is allowed anytime EXCEPT between the hours of 1:00 a.m. and 5:00 a.m., unless traveling to or from work.
+You can also drive after curfew if you have a licensed driver who is 21 or older in the front seat.